 For patients with kidney disease, your monthly lab tests will check your potassium levels to be sure they stay in the safe range.
 Track your lab results and work with your dietitian to learn how to adjust your food choices, if you need to.
 Use our Recipe Center to add some variety to your diet.
 Your potassium level should be less than 6.0 mEq/L for your monthly blood tests.

 If your labs are good, then you know you are doing okay.
 If your potassium is high, write down what you are eating for a week, so you can sit down with your dietitian and figure out how you can do better.

-Diabetes And Potassium
+Dialysis And Potassium

 The best way you can check your potassium intake while receiving dialysis is to:

 - Ask your dietitian at each monthly lab test what your level is.